GMT-458-Web-GIS/geogame-SelenAYD/README.md

 ## Closure

-### 1.Zamanlayıcı ile Closure (startTimer, setInterval)
+### 1. Closure with Timer (startTimer, setInterval)
-startTimer fonksiyonu, her saniye kalan süreyi güncellemek için setInterval kullanır. setInterval işlevi, dıştaki startTimer fonksiyonunda tanımlanan timeLeft değişkenine erişerek zamanı kontrol eder.
-Bu yapı, closure kullanılarak değişkenlere güvenli erişim sağlar.
+The startTimer function uses setInterval to update the remaining time every second.
+The setInterval function controls the time by accessing the timeLeft variable defined in the outer startTimer function.
+This structure provides secure access to variables using closures.

-### 2.Puan Takibi ile Closure (makeGuess, score)
+### 2. Closure with Score Tracking (makeGuess, score)
-makeGuess fonksiyonu, oyundaki score değişkenini günceller. score, sadece makeGuess fonksiyonu tarafından kontrol edilir ve değiştirilebilir.
-Bu closure, puanın yalnızca belirli koşullarda güncellenmesini sağlar.
+The makeGuess function updates the score variable in the game.
+The score is controlled and can only be changed by the makeGuess function.
+This closure ensures that the score is updated only under certain conditions.

-### 3.Tahmin Aralığı Kontrolü ile Closure (isBetweenCities, haversineDistance)
+### 3. Closure with Prediction Range Control (isBetweenCities, haversineDistance)
-isBetweenCities fonksiyonu, iki şehir arasındaki tahminleri doğrulamak için haversineDistance işlevini kullanır. haversineDistance, dış fonksiyondaki startCity ve endCity koordinatlarına erişir.
-Bu yapı, closure ile dıştaki verilere ulaşarak karmaşık hesaplamalar yapılmasını sağlar.
+The isBetweenCities function uses haversineDistance to verify the predictions between two cities. haversineDistance accesses the startCity and endCity coordinates in the outer function.
+This structure allows complex calculations to be performed by accessing the outer data with closures.

 ## Interaction with the DOM